-- Staff and faculty network with other higher education professionals, share best practices about how to be an ally to student leaders, and partner with their students to create change on their campuses.
+- Staff and faculty share best practices about how to be an ally to student leaders, partner with their students to create change on their campuses, and network with other higher education professionals.

 - All participants get a chance to build relationships, network, and share best practices with other people from across the country who are passionate about interfaith work.
 Additionally, everyone will have the opportunity to access key resources and strategies for mobilizing their campuses for interfaith cooperation, such as Better Together, a network of young interfaith leaders changing the world through interfaith cooperation.

 Any undergraduate student and their staff or faculty advisor(s) at a college or university within the United States is eligible to attend.
 Please note that in order to be eligible to attend an ILI, staff and faculty members must bring at least one undergraduate student with them from their university.
 Graduate students are considered the same as allies at IFYC and must serve in an advisor or staff role to undergraduate students on their campus in order to be eligible to attend.

 Want more details?
 Learn about what happens at the ILI with answers to our most frequently asked questions.